-There has also emerged a field of digital ethics, which Daniel Richards asserts, "encompasses how users and participants in online environments interact with each other and the technologies and platforms used to engage."
-He adds, "An important part of maintaining a solid digital ethos is critically reflecting on your choices of online self-representation and whether or not these choices reflect your goals as a student and as a professional" (Richards, n.d.).
-Given a particular context, are one's choices of selfrepresentation or for the representation of others ethical?
-The basic idea is that the ethical principles that we invoke in other environments should be invoked online and on digital media such as cell phones: e.g., do not spread rumors about others that you would not have done to yourself.
-However, Jonathan Terrasi points out that "Personal digital ethics encompass how individual users honor one another's right to self-determination online.
-What makes these unique compared to the typical ethics guiding interpersonal conduct is that, given the nature of online infrastructure, communications is almost always mediated by some private interest or third-party" (Terrasi, 2019).
-As noted earlier about social media, they are hosting sites in which users participate but which they do not control, though they can control what they contribute to it.
-If a friend sends one a photo of oneself, such photos should not be shared in social media without the consent of the friend.
-Terrasi contrasts personal digital ethics with corporate digital ethics, which "revolves around the practices of online platforms like social networks collecting sensitive information about users."
-(Terrasi, 2019).
+There has also emerged a field of digital ethics, which, as Daniel Richards asserts, "encompasses how users and participants in online environments interact with each other and the technologies and platforms used to engage."
+Richards adds, "[an] important part of maintaining a solid digital ethos is critically reflecting on your choices of online self-representation and whether or not these choices reflect your goals as a student and as a professional" (Richards, n.d.).
+Given a particular context, are one's choices of self-representation or for the representation of others ethical?
+The basic idea behind Richard's comment is that the ethical principles that we invoke in other environments should be invoked online and on digital media such as cell phones: e.g., do not spread rumors about others that you would not have spread about yourself.
+However, Jonathan Terrasi points out that "[p]ersonal digital ethics encompass how individual users honor one another's right to self-determination online.
+What makes these unique compared to the typical ethics guiding interpersonal conduct is that, given the nature of online infrastructure, communication is almost always mediated by some private interest or third-party" (Terrasi, 2019).
+As noted earlier about social media, these platforms are hosting sites in which users participate but which they do not control, though they can control what they contribute or share on the platform.
+If a friend sends one a photo of oneself, such photos should not be shared in social media without the friend's consent.
+Terrasi contrasts personal digital ethics with corporate digital ethics, which "revolve around the practices of online platforms like social networks collecting sensitive information about users" (Terrasi, 2019).
 Google, Amazon, and other large online companies collect information about their users, and there is no clear expectation of what can and should be done with such information, including the right of users to control the data about themselves.